 We try to support all of the different fetish scenes in Manchester and one of the ways we can do that is through suggested theme nights.
-So over the Manchester Rubbermen Weekend we will suggest that people wear rubber if they have it, to support that fetish.
-Similarly we have leather themed nights to coincide with events from that part of the community, and over the Manchester Gay Skinheads Weekend we encourage people to wear skin gear.
-But these are only ever suggestions and we will never make any one theme exclusive for a given night.
-So on a rubber themed night it is fine to wear skin gear, or sports kit, or leather and so on – and you will still find plenty of people who don’t want to follow the suggestion.
+So over the Manchester Rubbermen Weekend, we will suggest that people wear rubber if they have it, to support that fetish.
+Similarly, we have leather themed nights to coincide with events from that part of the community, and over the Manchester Gay Skinheads Weekend, we encourage people to wear skin gear.
+But these are only ever suggestions and we will never make anyone theme exclusive for a given night.
+So on a rubber themed night, it is fine to wear skin gear, or sports kit, or leather and so on – and you will still find plenty of people who don’t want to follow the suggestion.
 We know that not everyone can or wants to buy a load of leather gear or feels comfortable in rubber and so on – so we will never exclude you if you don’t follow the theme.
 The full dress code will always be available on every night.

 Why do you Alert!
 LITE and what is it?

-From time to time we hold a no-dress code night which we call “Alert!
+From time to time we hold a no-dress-code night which we call “Alert!
 LITE”.
-This is to provide a taster experience for those people who are just starting out in their fetish, who are curious about who we are and what we do, or people who have friend who don’t have the gear but want a night like Alert!
+This is to provide a taster experience for those people who are just starting out in their fetish, who are curious about who we are and what we do, or people who have a friend who doesn’t have the gear but want a night like Alert!
 So we relax the dress code and throw open the doors to those who are curious.
-After all, we all had to start our somewhere and this allows new people a chance to experience our night without committing to buying a load of gear.
+After all, we all had to start out somewhere and this allows new people a chance to experience our night without committing to buying a load of gear.
 We generally find though that most people still make an effort and try to get into the spirit of the event and Alert!
 LITE has proved to be a huge success.

-My particular fetish is not represented in your dress code, will you either allow me in, or change your dress code to include my preferred clothing?
+My particular fetish is not represented in your dress code, will you either allow me in or change your dress code to include my preferred clothing?

 I am new to the fetish community and don’t want to spend a lot of money on expensive leather or rubber gear just yet.
 What could I wear for Alert! that isn’t going to cost me a fortune?